 I own two computers (Win 10 and Win 11).
 I utilize RDC to connect to the PC from the other Windows 11in the home.
 When I try to log on in the morning, I've been getting a protocol error Because of a protocol error (code:0x112f) on Windows 10, the remote session will be disconnected.
 Do you have any suggestions?”

 How to fix protocol error code 0x112f?

-If you are the one who is bothered by “protocol error code 0x112f in the remote session", keep reading to realize why it occurs and how to settle the issue with 4 confirmed solutions.
+A series of issues may appear when using RDP to remotely control a PC from another PC.
+If you are the one who is bothered by “protocol error code 0x112f in the remote session", don't worry.
+Keep reading to realize why it occurs and how to settle the issue with 4 confirmed solutions.
 In addition, you could have a look at a quick fix if you are in a hurry to get a remote connection.

 Solution 1.
 Reboot the remote PC

 According to the feedback of some users, the issue disappears after remote reboot.
 So, before we truly try the steps, restarting the remote PC may save a large amount of time for you.
 If the issue still persists, just follow the next solutions.

 Solution 2.
 Adjust the resolution

 The problem is mainly because of the resolution conflict between the monitor and the RDP client.
 So, we can change the screen resolution of the RDP session to fix the Remote Desktop protocol error.

 Step 1.
 Search Remote Desktop Connection in the search box and then open it.

 Step 2.
 Click on Show options and locate Display.